Hanoi University of Civil Engineering

 The Hanoi University of Civil Engineering (HUCE; Trường Đại học Xây dựng Hà Nội), formerly known as the National University of Civil Engineering (NUCE), is a public higher education institution in Vietnam.
 The university is one of the leading universities and among the top seven engineering universities in Vietnam.

 HUCE is one of four universities participating in educating high-qualified engineers of Vietnamese–French courses.
 The university also has French-language civil engineering courses supported by AUPELF – a global network of French-speaking higher-education and research institutions.

 HUCE was officially founded in 1966 in Hanoi.
 It is considered to be a large university, teaching more than 18,000 undergraduate students and 2000 post-graduate students.
 The teaching staff is 699 specialists.
 The university has international partners which allows its students to participate in exchange programs.

 The university has 14 faculties and 54 departments, 16 laboratories and workshops.
 It offers bachelor's, master's and doctoral degrees.
 The main campus is in the Hanoi capital, district of Hai Ba Trung.

 The university has educated over 60,000 engineers and architects with more than 5,000 masters and doctors.
 Different generations of the university's lecturers and students have been working throughout the country, contributing profoundly to the national defense and development.

 History

 Foundation

-In 1956, the University of Science and Technology established the Faculty of Civil Engineering.
+In 1956, Hanoi University of Technology established the Faculty of Civil Engineering.

 In 1966, according to Decision No. 144/CP dated August 8, 1966, the Faculty of Civil Engineering was officially separated into the University of Civil Engineering.

 During the Vietnam War, the University of Civil Engineering was evacuated to Huong Canh, Vinh Phuc province.
 After peace was restored, in 1982, the school began planning to move back to Hanoi.
 At the end of 1983, the school officially moved back to Hanoi but was dispersed in four different locations: Co Nhue, Phuc Xa, Bach Khoa and Dong Tam.

-In 1991, the university was relocated to Dong Tam ward, Hai Ba Trung district, Hanoi.
-It is current location.
+In 1991, the university was relocated to Dong Tam ward, Hai Ba Trung district, Hanoi; and has remained there ever since.

 In 2014, the university planned for a new experimental facility in Ha Nam with an area of 24ha.